Skip to content

 AmbientEnvironmental loops, layered with BGMRain, forest sounds, crowd murmur

-You can also set up audio that plays without AI involvement — BGM playlists that auto-rotate through tracks, and conditional BGM that switches based on game state (e.g., battle music when location equals "arena").
+BGM playlists auto-rotate through tracks, and conditional BGM switches based on game state (e.g., battle music when the variable location is "arena").

-A horror world might have tense BGM during exploration, a sharp SFX when something lunges at the player, and steady rain ambience filling the background.
-Three layers, all running at once.
+A horror world might play tense BGM during exploration, fire a sharp SFX when something lunges at the player, and run steady rain ambience in the background.
+Three layers, all at once.

 For audio patterns and conditional BGM → Advanced: Audio Design